Join the

 Piercings: Stud/post type only in ears.
 Nostril and tongue piercings prohibited.
 Septum piercings must be inverted (turned up into the nose) or removed.
 Other facial or visible body piercings are prohibited.

-Facial hair: Facial hair is permitted so long as it is maintained in a clean and trimmed manner.
-Facial hair must not interfere with the proper seal of an N95 (or equivalent) mask or other safety equipment; facial hair cannot come between the face and the sealing surface of the mask’s face piece- see specifics.
+Facial hair: Facial hair is permitted so long as it is maintained in a clean and trimmed manner and it does not interfere with the proper seal of an N95 (or equivalent) mask or other safety equipment; facial hair cannot come between the face and the sealing surface of the mask’s face piece- see specifics.

 Application Process: